duncan020313/objdump/README.md

 - --instrument-all-modified: instrument all methods in modified classes when diff not found
 - --report-file: write instrumented method paths JSON to this file (also printed)

+## Architecture

+The system uses a **hybrid Java + Python architecture**:

+- **Java**: Handles AST parsing, diff analysis, JavaDoc extraction, and code transformation using JavaParser
+- **Python**: Handles project orchestration, build system management, and test execution

+This separation provides better reliability for Java code transformation while keeping Python for high-level workflow.

 ## What it does

 1. Checks out buggy and fixed versions to `<WORK_DIR>` and `<WORK_DIR>_fixed`.
 2. Detects build system (Maven/Ant) and injects Jackson deps.
 3. Compiles the project with `defects4j compile`.
-4. Computes diffs of modified classes and extracts changed methods via Tree-sitter.
+4. Computes diffs of modified classes and extracts changed methods via Java-based instrumenter.
 5. Injects helper sources `org.instrument` with `DumpObj`, `DebugDump`, and `DumpWrapper`.
-6. Instruments changed methods using a wrapping approach that automatically handles entry/exit logging and exception propagation.
+6. Instruments changed methods by transforming the AST to add entry/exit logging and exception handling.
-7. Emits JSON list of instrumented method paths as `<abs_path>::<signature>` to stdout and to `--report-file` (or `<WORK_DIR>/instrumented_methods.json`).
+7. Emits JSON report of instrumented methods with code, JavaDoc, and signatures to `--report-file` (or `<WORK_DIR>/instrumented_methods.json`).
 8. Rebuilds and runs triggering tests (if available).
 For each triggering test, writes a JSONL dump to `<WORK_DIR>/dumps/<TEST_NAME>.jsonl`.
 If no triggering tests are available, writes a single dump to `<WORK_DIR>/dump.jsonl` when running the full suite.

 ## Instrumentation Approach